xdivayze/lora_driver_with_network_implementation/README.md

 A platform-independent C library for the SX1278 LoRa radio module, with a lightweight packet-based networking layer on top.

+**LoRa®** is a registered trademark of Semtech Corporation. **SX1278/SX127x** is a product of Semtech Corporation.
+This project is an independent open-source driver and is not affiliated with or endorsed by Semtech.

 ## What it does

 - Initialises and configures the SX1278 radio (frequency, power, modulation parameters)